Daniel Kanu (footballer)

-Daniel Malanga Kanu (born 14 November 2004) is a professional footballer who plays as a forward for club Walsall on loan from side Charlton Athletic.
+Daniel Malanga Kanu (born 14 November 2004) is a professional footballer who plays as a forward for club Notts County on loan from side Charlton Athletic.
 Born in England, he plays for the Sierra Leone national team.

 Club career

 Charlton Athletic

 Kanu joined Charlton Athletic at under-11 level.
 On 2 February 2022, after scoring 31 goals in all competitions across Charlton's youth sides, Kanu signed his first professional contract with the club.
 Ten days later, on 12 February 2022, Kanu made his debut for Charlton, coming on as an 82nd-minute substitute in a 2–1 League One loss against Wigan Athletic.

 On 22 November 2022, Kanu scored his first professional goal for the club in a 3–2 defeat away at Plymouth Argyle in the EFL Trophy.

 On 7 February 2024, it was announced that Kanu had signed a new long-term contract with the club.
+He signed an extension in summer 2025, keeping him at the club until 2028.

 Southend United (loan)

-On 6 October 2023, Kanu joined Southend United on an initial 28-day loan.
+On 6 October 2023, Kanu joined National League side Southend United on an initial 28-day loan.
 On his first start, Kanu scored his first goals for the club, netting four times in a 5–0 victory over Solihull Moors.

 On 2 December 2023, Kanu was recalled early by Charlton Athletic from his loan.

 Walsall (loan)

-On 22 August 2025, January joined Walsall on a season-long loan.
+On 22 August 2025, Kanu joined EFL League Two side Walsall on a season-long loan.
 Following a strong start to his time with the club, he was named EFL Young Player of the Month for September 2025.
+He was named League Two Young Player of the Season at the 2026 EFL Awards.
+At the club's End of Season awards, he was named Young Player of the Season, Players' Player of the Season and Player of the Season, in addition to finishing top scorer.

+Notts County (loan)

+On 31 August 2026, Kanu joined EFL League One side Notts County on a season-long loan.